-The Ultrasound Department at Windsong Radiology Group consists of the most highly trained and certified technologists registered with the American Registry of Diagnostic Medical Sonography.
+The Ultrasound Department of Windsong Radiology Group is fully accredited by the ACR (American College of Radiology) in general, breast, and vascular ultrasound.
+This distinction was the first awarded to a private facility in all of WNY.
+The ultrasound department consists of the most highly trained and certified technologists registered with the American Registry of Diagnostic Medical Sonography.
 Our Board Certified radiologists are available to give immediate results at the conclusion of your exam.
 (Please note: some referring physicians prefer us not to offer this service.)
-The Ultrasound Department is extremely accommodating for patients requiring emergency, same day appointments, and add-ons.
+We strive to accommodate patients requiring emergency, same day appointments, and add-ons.

 |Breast Core Biopsy||Scrotal|